Home > All Recipes > Bread > Gluten Free Cinnamon Mini Pumpkin Bread

 • Bake the pumpkin bread for 34 to 36 minutes, or until a toothpick inserted in the middle comes out clean, and the edges of the bread are brown and pulling away from the sides of the pan.

 • Cool the bread in the pan set on a wire cooling rack for at least 10 minutes.
 Then, using the parchment paper overhang, carefully lift the bread out of the pans and allow to cool on the wire rack completely.
-Note – I find gluten free baked goods taste better when they have had a chance to cool completely.
+Note I find gluten free baked goods taste better when they have had a chance to cool completely.

-Loved the recipe?Please consider leaving a comment + star for the recipe!
-This greatly helps me continue to provide FREE recipes.
+I’d appreciate a review!If you try the recipe, please let me know!
+Leaving a comment + star encourages others to try it, and the support helps me continue to provide FREE recipes.
 Thank you!

 • Pumpkin – Depending on the brand, canned pumpkin can have different names, but is the same thing: Pumpkin Puree, Pure Pumpkin, 100% Pumpkin, Organic Pure Pumpkin.
 Just be sure it is not Pumpkin Pie Filling.